RouxRC/gazouilleur/LIST_COMMANDS.md

   + `dm <user> <text> [--nolimit]`

-     > Posts &lt;text&gt; as a direct message to &lt;user&gt; on Twitter (--nolimit overrides the minimum 30 characters rule).
+     > Posts &lt;text&gt; as a direct message to &lt;user&gt; on Twitter.
+Will also add myself to &lt;user&gt;'s followers so he can answer further on. (--nolimit overrides the minimum 30 characters rule).
      > > restricted to /TWITTER

   + `finduser <query> [<N=3>]`